Cilantro

 Day to Day Maintenance

-Likes moist soil but it is important to avoid waterlogging.
+Likes moist soil, but it is important to avoid waterlogging.
 Water it regularly, especially in hot, dry conditions, to keep the soil evenly moist.
 Ensure that the pot or ground has good drainage.

 Does not typically require pruning as the plant will naturally bolt and go to seed.
 Harvest leaves as needed, which also helps to delay bolting.
+Once the plant flowers, it will stop producing leaves, so regular harvesting is beneficial.

 The Harvest